KLOW (80 mg Vial) Dosage Protocol

 Storage Instructions

-Proper storage supports peptide integrity.
+Proper storage preserves peptide quality.

-- Reconstituted: Refrigerate at 2–8 °C; avoid repeated freeze–thaw
+- Reconstituted: Refrigerate at 2–8 °C (35.6–46.4 °F); use within 14–28 days and avoid freeze–thaw.

 Important Notes